Sleepysnc/Sleepyidea/README.md

 <hr></hr>

 <img src="sakura-pixel-art.gif" href="https://github.com/Config51" width="700"/><br>
-<br>STRENGTH DOESN't REFINE BY SUCCESS, IT'S REFINE BY HOW YOU BOUNCE BACK WHEN YOU FAIL
+<br>STRENGTH DOESN'T REFINE BY SUCCESS, IT'S REFINE BY HOW YOU BOUNCE BACK WHEN YOU FAIL

 </div>